-- The administrator user cannot operate in link with Microsoft Active Directory or LDAP. - Users whose user authentication method is "Infrastructure Manager(ISM)" cannot operate in link with Microsoft Active Directory or LDAP.
+- The administrator user cannot operate in link with Microsoft Active Directory or LDAP. - Users whose user authentication method is "Infrastructure Manager(ISM)" cannot operate in link with Microsoft Active Directory or LDAP. - You must set up a DNS server in ISM in advance if setting an FQDN name as the Microsoft Active Directory name or LDAP server - If you cannot connect to the directory server with the content specified in [Settings] [Users] [LDAP Server Setting], an error will occur in the directory server information and setting will not be possible.

-- You must set up a DNS server in ISM in advance if setting an FQDN name as the Microsoft Active Directory name or LDAP server name. - If you cannot connect to the directory server with the content specified in [Settings] [Users] [LDAP Server Setting], an error will occur in the directory server information and setting will not be possible. - A primary and a secondary servers can be specified as directory servers for password authentication.
-In the case that two servers are specified, if the currently used server cannot respond, the other server will be used. - Directory servers for link with the Microsoft Active Directory Group can be specified up to five. - Precautions for setting an SSL certificate are as follows: - For the SSL certificate, set it after uploading it to the Administrator/ftp directory in advance. - After setup, delete the uploaded SSL certificate, since it is no longer required. - Specify the URL set in the SSL certificate for the LDAP server name. - The precautions for using SSL to connect to the directory server are as follows: - Specify the LDAP user name starting with ldaps://. - For the port number, specify the port number for SSL communication (for example 636). - Install an SSL certificate.

-- When you change the password of the users specified by bind DN on the directory server, the change is not reflected in the settings of ISM.
+- Precautions for setting an SSL certificate are as follows: - For the SSL certificate, set it after uploading it to the Administrator/ftp directory in advance. - After setup, delete the uploaded SSL certificate, since it is no longer required. - Specify the URL set in the SSL certificate for the LDAP server name. - The precautions for using SSL to connect to the directory server are as follows: - Specify the LDAP user name starting with ldaps://. - For the port number, specify the port number for SSL communication (for example 636). - Install an SSL certificate. - When you change the password of the users specified by bind DN on the directory server, the change is not reflected in the settings of ISM.
 Change the password by in the LDAP server settings on ISM.